-Voice of the Future (VotF) is in a very special kind of Question Time, organised by the Royal Society of Biology where the younger representatives of a wide range of science and engineering organisations have the chance to ask questions of the leading figures dealing with science whether in Parliament or Government.
-In the past, a Science Minister, a Shadow Minister, MPs on the Science and Technology Committee and the Government's Chief Scientific Adviser have attended the event.
+Voice of the Future is a special kind of Question Time, organised by the Royal Society of Biology where student and early career representatives from a wide range of science and engineering organisations have the chance to ask questions of the leading figures dealing with science whether in Parliament or Government.

-To apply for one of six slots simply email science policy assistant Gabriele Butkute at firstname.lastname@example.org with the following:
+If you are interested, you can apply for one of six slots by emailing our Science Policy Officer Gabriele Butkute at firstname.lastname@example.org with the following:

 - Why you would like to represent the Biochemical Society